ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Managing users
 {: #shared_vcd-ops-guide-roles-procedures}

 Use the tenant portal to create a user or change passwords or roles for an existing user.
-For more information on accessing the tenant portal, see [Log In to the VMware Cloud Director Tenant Portal](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-28972197-D45B-4156-A733-5966730B5E03.html){:external}.
+For more information about accessing the tenant portal, see [Log In to the VMware Cloud Director Tenant Portal](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-28972197-D45B-4156-A733-5966730B5E03.html){:external}.

 For more information about creating and modifying tenant portal users, see [Managing users](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FE38C285-7605-4473-870C-6AD44D8BF42E.html){:external}.

+#### Modifying your email settings
+{: #shared_vcd-ops-guide-roles-email}

+The Organization Administrator must modify email notification settings to the organization SMTP server.

+For more information about modifying SMTP server settings, see [Modify Your Email Settings](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-726D40D7-4251-47AD-B945-2030E489165F.html){:external}.

 ## Catalogs
 {: #shared_vcd-ops-guide-catalogs}